Chicory plants are often foraged in most regions of the United States as a wild edible and medicinal.

 From a nutritional standpoint, a chicory plant is a powerhouse.
 It contains more polyphenols than spinach.
 A single cup of chicory possesses 235mg of polyphenols – that the number found in Popeye’s favorite muscle building treat.

-This naturally occurring compound can help reduce swelling, promote cardiovascular system protection, and possibly even fight cancer, according to a report by a Journal of Nutrition report.
+This naturally occurring compound can help reduce swelling, promote cardiovascular system protection (among other things).

 As noted by the United States Department of Agriculture National Nutrient Database, chicory boasts significant amounts of zinc, potassium, manganese, iron, vitamins A, B6, C, E, K, and folic acid.